dayleparker/openshift-origin-design/conventions/documentation/quick-starts.md

 ## How do I write a quick start?
 See [documentation](https://docs.openshift.com/container-platform/4.7/web_console/creating-quick-start-tutorials.html).

+Also see _Best practices for writing quick starts_ on [UXD Hub](https://www.uxd-hub.com/entries/resource/best-practices-for-writing-quick-starts) for content guidelines.

 ## How do I contribute a quick start?

 This section goes over the following: